Sean-Darren/Sean-Darren/README.md

 - 🔭 I’m currently study on **City University of Hong Kong**

+- - 📌 Based in Hong Kong

 - 🌱 I’m currently learning **ReactJS, Tailwind, and Machine Learning**

-- 📌 Based in Hong Kong

 - 📫 How to reach me **seandarren00@gmail.com**